ListeningApp/listening-modal-llm/training_documents/rich_cache/rich.md

 Every person who becomes rich by competition knocks down the ladder by which he rises, and keeps others down, but every person who gets rich by creation opens a way for thousands to follow - and inspires them to do so.

 You are not showing hardness of heart or an unfeeling disposition when you refuse to pity poverty, see poverty, read about poverty, or think or talk about it, or to listen to those who do talk about it.
-Use your will power to keep your mind off the subject of poverty and to keep it fixed with faith and purpose on the vision of what you want and are creating.
+Use your will power to keep your mind OFF the subject of poverty and to keep it fixed with faith and purpose ON the vision of what you want and are creating.

-## Chapter Ten
+## CHAPTER Ten

 Further Use of The Will

-You cannot retain a true and clear vision of wealth if you are constantly turning your attention to opposing pictures, whether they be external or imaginary.
+YOU CANNOT RETAIN A TRUE AND CLEAR VISION OF WEALTH if you are constantly turning your attention to opposing pictures, whether they be external or imaginary.

 Do not tell of your past troubles of a financial nature, if you have had them.
 Do not think of them at all.
 Do not tell of the poverty of your parents or the hardships of your early life.
 To do any of these things is to mentally class yourself with the poor for the time being, and it will certainly check the movement of things in your direction.
 Put poverty and all things that pertain to poverty completely behind you.